Dropped (TV series): Helicopter crash

 On 10 March, French prosecutors opened a manslaughter investigation, a standard procedure when the death of a French citizen occurs overseas.
 Officials in Argentina also launched an investigation into the incident, led by Judge Daniel Herrera.
 After questioning the surviving contestants and production staff as part of his inquiry, Herrera gave them the go ahead to return home on 12 March.
-Alain Bernard, Philippe Candeloro, Jeannie Longo, Anne-Flore Marxer and the film crew boarded a flight from Buenos Aires on 13 March, returning to Paris the following day.
+Bernard, Candeloro, Longo, Marxer and the remaining film crew boarded a flight from Buenos Aires on 13 March, returning to Paris the following day.
 They were greeted by friends and relatives, as well as the CEO of TF1, before leaving the airport separately.
 Forensic experts from France and Argentina announced they had officially identified the bodies of the deceased on 16 March.

 The incident—the latest of a series of deaths to have occurred on film sets and reality shows—was the second fatality involving an ALP production after a contestant died of a heart attack following a challenge on the survival show Koh-Lanta in 2013, and consequently reignited an ongoing debate about the safety of reality television shows.
 Speaking to the Los Angeles Times, Professor Laurie Levenson of Loyola Law School suggested the accident demonstrates the dangers of the genre: "These reality shows try to outdo each other.
 They keep trying to push the envelope: The more dangerous the better.
 They do it for the entertainment value ... at some point you have to say: Is this craziness or is this entertainment?"
 A report by Time magazine's Vivienne Walt suggested a culture of low budget television prepared to take increasingly greater risks with its productions for dramatic effect may have resulted in this tragedy, and others.
 Musician Benjamin Biolay described the format as a "horrible TV reality show that serves up cardboard stars and then steals three wonderful athletes".